Automatic Generation of Safety-compliant Linear Temporal Logic via Large Language Model: A Self-supervised Framework: Framework Evaluation

-Next, we evaluate the safety assurance component of our framework, namely the Automated Verification module.
-Here, an LTL formula is considered compliant if the final output after iterative modifications was \emph{Included}; otherwise, it was classified as non-compliant.
-Additionally, we measure the number of modification iterations required to achieve compliance as a supplementary efficiency metric.
+Next, we evaluate the effectiveness of our safety assurance component \emph{Automated Verification module}. \textit{Safety-compliant} is defined by an LTL formula passing the Inclusion Check; we also measure the iterations required to reach this state as an efficiency metric.

-We input the Initial LTLs (generated separately by our LTL Extraction component and \texttt{nl2spec}) into the Automated Verification module to assess their violations in the final output.
-To further validate our approach, we conduct ablation experiments by selectively removing \emph{LLM-as-a-Aligner} (responsible for AP matching) and \emph{LLM-as-a-Critic} (responsible for counterexample analysis), demonstrating the necessity of our incentive-based methodology.
-The evaluation results are presented in Table \ref{tab:ev}.
-Overall, through Inclusion Check and iterative refinement mechanisms, our framework ensures full compliance, achieving a final violation rate of 0\% for successfully generated LTLs.
-Comparison with other tools further validate the effectiveness of the Automated Verification component, while ablation experiments confirmed that incorporating two Agent LLMs improves framework efficiency in terms of the number of iterations for generating safety-compliant LTL.
-Therefore, our approach provides verified safety-compliance with formal guarantees for the generated LTLs, making it a practical and reliable solution for safety-critical applications.